 Number of Car Accidents and Deaths in Saudi Arabia

 1. There are more than 460,000 car crashes in Saudi Arabia every year.

-The number of car crashes in Saudi Arabia is high considering the population of the country and the fact that car ownership is not common.
-Besides, it’s much higher than what you’d expect from even the most congested cities in the country.
+The number of car crashes in Saudi Arabia is high, considering the population of the country and the fact that car ownership is not common.
+Besides, it’s much higher than you’d expect from even the most congested cities in the country.
 These accidents cause hundreds of deaths and thousands of injuries every year.

 The country has some of the highest numbers of car crashes per person each year due to poor driving practices and infrastructure.
 It’s estimated that 1 in 4 people is involved in a car accident at some point.